NeoZorK/neozork-hld-prediction/docs/scripts.md

 ## Overview

-The NeoZork HLD project provides two main command-line scripts for analysis and data exploration:
+The NeoZork HLD project provides several command-line scripts for analysis, data exploration, and project maintenance:

 - **`nz`** - Main analysis script for running indicator calculations and generating plots
 - **`eda`** - Data exploration and analysis script for quality checks and statistical analysis
+- **`fix_imports.py`** - Utility script for fixing import statements in test files

-Both scripts are designed to work seamlessly in both Docker and native environments.
+Both main scripts are designed to work seamlessly in both Docker and native environments.

 ## Scripts